-In April 2012, Mr H signed Options' "Application Form For Direct Clients".
-Then, in May 2012, Caledonian submitted his completed application to Options.
+In mid-August 2012, Mr G signed Options' "Application Form For Direct Clients".
+Then, in late August 2012, Caledonian submitted the completed SIPP application to Options.

-On the application form, Mr H confirmed his UK address, age, occupation and annual earnings.
-He also nominated the beneficiary of his SIPP in the event of his death and confirmed he'd be transferring approximately £84,000 from the AFPS.

-The form confirmed his SIPP was to be invested entirely into a bond provided by FPI but provided no details of the underlying investments.
-And the box waiving cancellation rights was ticked.
+On the application form, Mr G confirmed his UK address, age and that he was unemployed.
+He also nominated the beneficiary of his SIPP in the event of his death and confirmed he'd be transferring his benefits from the Armed Forces Pension Scheme ('AFPS').
+There was an opportunity to provide details of other pensions he held but this was left blank.
+The form confirmed his SIPP was to be invested entirely in a bond provided by FPI but provided no details of the underlying investments.